apigeek/architect/README.md

 	Scenario: Trivial Test

         Given I am testing a story
-        When debug feature story works
+        When debug works
-        And log feature story works
+        And log works
-        And error feature story works
+        And error works
         Then I assert this.name == "story"
 		And I succeed

 I want to learn more about Architect
 ====================================